tobi-wan-kenobi/bumblebee-status/docs/modules.rst

     * City Name
     * Geographic Coordinates

-Left mouse click on the widget forces immediate update Any change to the default route will cause the widget to update
+Left mouse click on the widget forces immediate update.
+Any change to the default route will cause the widget to update.

 Requirements:
     * netifaces